ZentaChain/Zentalk-Android/README.md

 # Zentalk Android

-Zentalk is a highly secure hybrid encrypted, decentralized and peer-to-peer messenger.
+Zentalk is an ultra-secure, hybrid encrypted decentralized peer-to-peer (P2P) messenger application without cloud storage.

 For more details:
 [Zentalk](https://app.gitbook.com/@zentachain/s/zentachain-documentation/zentalk/introduction-1)

 ## Status

-This project is under active development, there may be breaking changes.
-Zentalk Mobile App Beta Version will not be fully open-source until the stable version is published.
+There may be breaking changes in this project as it is under active development.
+Until the stable version of Zentalk Mobile is published, the beta version will not be released open-source.

 ## Copyright